LiuYuancheng/SIEM_Comm_Dashboard/README.md

 ### System Design

 The Graph-Based SIEM Log Analysis Plugin is designed to provide visual representations of pre-processed log data.
 Unlike data-based log visualization tools, this system converts raw logs into node-edge graph data before storing them on a file server.
 The pre-processed graphs highlight network communication patterns and potential security events for users to analyze and prioritize incidents.
-The system workflow is shown below:
+The system workflow about how data is processed, converted, and presented through the plugin interface is shown below :

 ![](doc/img/rms_08.png)

+`Figure-03 Program workflow diagram, version v0.1.2 (2024)`

 The frontend of the plugin fetches these graph files along with their associated metadata from the file server and displays them to users.
 Additionally, users can upload their own graph files for custom visualization.
-The system workflow is illustrated in the diagram below, showing how data is processed, converted, and presented through the plugin interface.
 The dashboard contents three main tabs:

 - **SIEM Log Graph Tab**: Displays case-specific subgraphs, allowing users to view and analyze subsets of the data based on selected cases.
 Each subgraph visually represents network communication patterns and potential security events.
 - **Node Detail Tab**: Provides detailed information about a selected node, including its attributes, connections, and relationships within the graph.
 This view helps users focus on specific nodes and investigate their interactions in greater depth.